Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-These are simply sweet, sour and salty brined pickled cucumbers that most often are cut into ridged chips and served on sandwiches.
+These are sweet, sour, and salty brined pickled cucumbers that are often cut into ridged chips and served on sandwiches.
 Try these out in my Southern Potato Salad or Southern Deviled Eggs.

-Rumor has it they got their name during the great depression where people would make these sweet and sour pickles and serve them between buttered bread, hence the name bread and butter pickles.
+Rumor has it they got their name during the great depression when people would make these sweet and sour pickles and serve them between buttered bread, hence the name bread and butter pickles.

 - Boston Pickling Cucumber